 Applications of 4-axis and 5-axis CNC machining

-4-axis and 5-axis machining centers can be particularly useful for creating molds with deep cavities, for creating complex 3D shapes, and for machining on tilted surfaces of a part without compromising precision.
+4-axis and 5-axis CNC machining are important in many scenarios related to product manufacturing.
+Based on the one you want, they are useful in creating molds with deep cavities, creating complex 3D shapes, and machining on tilted surfaces of a part without compromising precision.

-Although 5-axis machining can be used for a wide variety of parts, it has become particularly dominant in the production of parts like impellers and turbine blades, which have contoured surfaces unsuitable to 3-axis machining.
+Of the two, 5-axis CNC machining can be used for a wide variety of parts.
+For example, it has become particularly dominant in the production of parts like impellers and turbine blades, which have contoured surfaces unsuitable for 3-axis machining.

 How to Choose Between 4-axis and 5-axis CNC Machining

 Choosing between 4-axis CNC machining and 5-axis CNC machining for your project comes with understanding a thing or two.
 The three important things you must consider when choosing between both are:

 On the budget scale, 5-axis is more costly than 4-axis, which is also more costly than 3-axis.
 The reason is the increase in capability, functions, and features as you move from 3 to 4 to 5.

 For complex parts, you should go for the 5-axis CNC machining.
 However, for projects aimed at producing small and simple parts, 3-axis and 4-axis are ideal.

 · Operating Procedures

 The higher you go in terms of axis number, the complex it is to operate.
 In situations that warrant an easy operating procedure, 3-axis is the simplest, followed by 4-axis CNC machining.